mygreentae/mygreentae.github.io/_projects/tts.md

 ---
 title: Chinese Text-to-Speech Model Tutorial
-technologies: CoquiTTS, Python, Git, Jekyll
+technologies: CoquiTTS, Python, Bash, Git, Jekyll
 description:
 - This is website showcasing a tutorial on how to create your very own Chinese Text-to-Speech Model.
 It also has very detailed explanations on what components are working together, so it's quite beginner friendly!
 github: https://github.com/mygreentae/technical-tutorial